APogue/APogue.github.io/_includes/sections/student-reactions-main.md

 Cultural Affairs commissioner Alicia Verdugo sponsored the resolution – which passed following a tense debate – with international student representative Adam Tfayli and general representative Jonathan Valenzuela Mejia as co-sponsors."[^42]

-Regardless of what the demands are, should a student governing body that is funded and elected by all students be taking part in these resolutions?
-If the best course of action is for the voting students to hold those that don't represent them accountable, then I have to ask whether a USAC organization commissioner that partakes the display of antisemitic imagery on the public facing account of the organization should be permitted to sponsor such resolutions?
-The imagery on CAC's instagram website shows a clear bias against Jewish students and the activity of this commissioner should be called into question.

 https://docs.google.com/document/d/1n_IjZrzQqCUnrS5I2NzZk2J1qLFOKOD73GBnAmqByHE/edit
 https://static1.squarespace.com/static/6508fc8793db9d26ceab8952/t/664807e1c1c8945ac03764df/1715996641838/5_21_2024+USAC+AGENDA.pdf